Skip to main content

 This is a sample response that the script receives if there is no issue with the backup mount or the Phoenix Backup Store.
 The JSON object is returned with an error if there is an issue with the backup mount or with the Phoenix Backup Store configuration.
 If you are using a custom script, this API request is optional.
 However, Druva recommends using this API request since this request lets Druva map a database to its files in the Oracle RMAN backup.
 The mapping between a database and its file is useful when an administrator runs a restore job.
 If this mapping is available, the administrator can see files in a database and additional files backed up.

-7. After the request to upload RMAN logs is successful, the script makes a PUT request to notify the Phoenix Backup Store that the Oracle RMAN backup was written successfully to the backup mount and it can upload the snapshot to the Druva Cloud.
+7. After the request to upload RMAN logs is successful, the script makes a PUT request to notify the Phoenix Backup Store that the Oracle RMAN backup was written successfully to the backup mount and it can upload the recovery point to the Druva Cloud.
 For example:

 curl -X PUT http://192.0.2.1:9090/druva-phoenix/v1/mounts/testmount/backup 2> /dev/null